MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/inventory-how-availability-overview.md

 > [!NOTE]
 >   Availability views by location require that you maintain inventory at more than one location.
 For more information, see [How to: Set Up Locations](inventory-how-setup-locations.md).

-In [Using [!INCLUDE[d365fin](includes/d365fin_md.md)], availability figures are shown in two different fields, each with a different definition:
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], availability figures are shown in two different fields, each with a different definition:

 * The **Quantity on Hand** field shows the actual quantity today according to posted item ledger entries.
 * The **Projected Available Balance** field is calculated and shows the quantity on hand plus scheduled receipts minus gross requirements.
-(In [Using [!INCLUDE[d365fin](includes/d365fin_md.md)], scheduled receipts include quantities on purchase orders and inbound transfer orders.
+(In [!INCLUDE[d365fin](includes/d365fin_md.md)], scheduled receipts include quantities on purchase orders and inbound transfer orders.
 Gross requirements include quantities on sales orders and outbound transfer orders.)

 > [!TIP]
 >   The projected available balance is especially relevant to view in the **Item Availability by Periods** and **Item Availability by Event** windows as they contain the date dimension.